-South Africa is a wonderful place to live, but given the wide-ranging effects of the VAT increase and consecutive hikes to the fuel price, consumers have to budget more carefully than ever before.
-What should you bear in mind when buying a car in these cash-strapped times?
+South Africa is a wonderful place to live, but given forever increasing living costs, consumers have to budget more carefully than ever before.
+What should you keep in mind when buying a car in these cash-strapped times?

 The first thing a buyer needs to do is understand what exactly is involved in buying a car.
 Unfortunately, more often than not when it comes to a buying a car, customers are driven by emotions, but in these trying times, you will need to leave vanity and brand loyalty at the door and "put your rational, responsible adult pants on".